Slicer/teem/src/biff/README.txt

           communicate something about how things went wrong by a returning one of some possible error return values, but that isn't documented here because it doesn't involve biff.
-(Why "nope": it won't be confused for anything else, and I just saw the Jordan Peele movie)
+(Why "nope": it won't be confused for anything else, and GLK just saw the excellent Jordan Peele movie of the same name)

 --- Optional:
   # <comments>  : anything after a '#' is ignored by an annotation parser